Death of a Salesman Revisited: The American Dream, An Illusion Part III

-I've always admired and respected Arthur Miller's play Death of Salesman, but I didn't fully grasp the brilliance of it until the recent economic meltdown (which isn't over, by the way.)
+I've always admired and respected Arthur Miller's play Death of Salesman, but I didn't fully grasp the brilliance of it until the 2007-2009 economic meltdown and Great Recession.

 In case you haven't seen it or read it, here is a synopsis: Willy Loman, the main character, is a salesman who had put his faith in the American Dream.
 To make matters worse, he had also put his complete faith into being, in his words, 'well-liked'.
 He's the proverbial 'pleaser of man' or in modern-day terms, a 'people pleaser'.
 But at the end of his life, his dream of success had failed to materialize and in the world's system, he's considered a loser.
 His misplaced faith has tragic consequences and ultimately leads to his suicide.